Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ### Creating the TodoListService Project

 1. In the solution, create a new ASP.Net MVC web API project called `TodoListService` and while creating the project, click the Change **Authentication** button, select **Organizational Accounts, Cloud - Single Organization**, enter the name of your Azure AD tenant, and set the Access Level to **Single Sign On**.
-You will be prompted to sign-in to your Azure AD tenant.
-NOTE:  You must sign-in with a user that is in the tenant; you cannot, during this step, sign-in with a Microsoft account.
+You will be prompted to sign in to your Azure AD tenant.
+NOTE:  You must sign in with a user that is in the tenant; you cannot, during this step, sign in with a Microsoft account.
-2. In the `Models` folder add a new class called `TodoItem.cs`.
+2. In the  folder, add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 3. Add a new, empty, Web API 2 controller called `TodoListController`.
 4. Copy the implementation of the TodoListController from this sample into the controller.
 Don't forget to add the `[Authorize]` attribute to the class.
 5. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.